 Interest-Based Bargaining Strategies and Structures (LR312)

-Interest-based bargaining frames negotiation as joint problem solving to resolve each party's underlying issues, needs, and concerns.
-Participants learn to assess how their organization's bargaining practices can be more effective in reaching durable agreements that improve the working relationships between parties.
+Interest-based bargaining teaches you how to frame negotiations as joint problem solving to resolve each party's underlying issues, needs and concerns.
+This workshop provides a systematic process for putting interest-based negotiation principles into practice in collective bargaining and grievance handling.
+Assess how organizations' barganing practices can be more effective in reaching durable agreements that improve the working relationships between parties. echniques for generating creative options to solve tough problems.

-This training is for labor relations, human resource, operations, and finance professionals who support or are responsible for collective bargaining.
+This trianing is for labor relations, human resource, operations, and finance professionals who support or are responsible for collective bargaining.

 Effective issue discussion processes.